Deep Focus Specialist — Remote Work Style

 Theoretical physicist who spent decades deeply focused on specific research questions.

-Writer known for sustained, obsessive focus on craft and single projects for months.
+Writer known for sustained, obsessive focus on craft — wrote in rented hotel rooms with no distractions for months at a time.

 Richard Feynman